vip-git/vip-git/README.md

 ## Hey there 👋
-Have a amazing `Sunday` ⚡⚡⚡
+Have a amazing `Monday` ⚡⚡⚡

-Did you know Today on `30th August`
+Did you know Today on `31st August`
 ```
-“East Timor residents voted to secede from Indonesia.”
-(Year: 1999)
+“Trinidad and Tobago gained independence from Great Britain.”
+(Year: 1962)
 ```